Chinglim/Lab3/README.md

 As similar to the testing of the Moore Machine.
 I tried out all the cases as stated on the Mealy and Moore ElevatorController VHD code.It turns out all well. it was then further verified and certified good by CPT SILVA.

-#Testing procedure for B functionality (More floors)  (VERFIED WORKABLE BY CPT SLIVA)
+#Testing procedure for B functionality (More floors)

+For more floors, we are tasked to display the first 8 prime numbered floors on the 7 segment display

 Additional floor_state  conditions were added to the MooreElevatorPrimenumber_shell.vhd codes.
 As seen below, will be the similar codes for floor5 till floor7